Jemsire/CC-World-Eater/README.md

 update
 ```

-This will update both the hub computer and all connected turtles automatically.
+This will update both the hub computer and all connected turtles automatically to the latest stable release.
 The update system will:
 1. Queue all turtles for update
 2. Send each turtle home (if not already there)
 3. Have turtles navigate to the disk drive one at a time